Peter Fatomilola

-Chief Peter Fatomilola (born 16 January 1946) is a Nigerian dramatist, film actor, poet, ifa priest and prolific playwright.
+Chief Peter Fatomilola (born 16 January 1946) is a Nigerian dramatist, film actor, poet, Ifá priest and prolific playwright.

 Early life

 Fatomilola was born on 16 January 1946 in the town of Ifisin-Ekiti in Ido-Osi Local Government area of Ekiti State, Nigeria, to Chief Abraham Ojo Fatomilola and Mrs. Elizabeth Fatomilola.
 He is a son of Chief Ifa Priest, known as the Oluwo (Olu-awo, meaning Lord of the oracle), which was believed to have influenced his herbalist role in Nigerian film.
 His mother was from the town of Isare-Opin in EKITI LGA of Kwara State.
 In 1967, he joined the Olokun Theatre group under the tutelage of the late Professor Ola Rotimi, a renowned dramatist and prolific playwright at the University of Ife, now Obafemi Awolowo University.

 He is also a member of the academic staff of Obafemi Awolowo University, where he obtained a Bachelor of Arts degree in Theatre Arts in 1978.

 He was the first Papa Ajasco, a lead role in a comedy film produced by Wale Adenuga.

 He had featured in several notable Nigerian films such as Sango, an epic African film produced by Obafemi Lasode and scripted by Wale Ogunyemi in 1997.
 He has acted the role of the priest in several Yoruba films.